Bill Text: CA SB1490 | 2023-2024 | Regular Session | Chaptered

 (2) A notice, if applicable, that the food delivery platform charges a fee, commission, or cost to the food facility, unless the food facility directs that the food delivery platform disclose to customers the delivery fee charged to the food facility and each fee, commission, or cost charged to the food facility.

-(3) Each fee, commission, surcharge, and cost charged to the customer by the food delivery platform.
+(3) Each fee, commission, and any other cost charged to the customer by the food delivery platform.

-(4) Any tip or gratuity payable to the delivery driver, courier, or food facility.
+(4) Any tip or gratuity payable to the delivery driver or food facility.

 (c) (1) A listing website shall not associate a telephone number or other method of direct communication with a food facility on the listing website’s internet website or application if the listing website knows the use of that telephone number or other method of direct communication will result in a forwarded call.